holochain-gym/holochain-gym.github.io/docs/concepts/entry-graph.md

    - Watch out!
 The content for the second entry has to be different than the first one if you want the entries to be different - entries are hashed!
 4. Select the `create_link` function.
 5. Copy the hash of one of the entries from the `Entry Contents` panel, and paste it as the `base` parameter of the `create_link` function.
-6. Select the other entry, and copy the hash its hash to the `target` parameter of the `create_link` function.
+6. Select the other entry, and copy its hash to the `target` parameter of the `create_link` function.
 7. Click `Execute`.
    - See how the two entries are now linked together.